-With the speaker (1) on, two separate alarms will sound as radiation levels rise, with the 2nd alarm indicating that the power value has exceeded the meter's maximum limit.
+With the speaker \P on, two separate alarms will sound as radiation levels rise, with the 2nd alarm indicating that the power value has exceeded the meter's maximum limit.
 (This is rarely the case, as far as background radiation goes in homes and the workplace.)

-This dynamic LED window design allows for quick and intuitive monitoring across a broad measurement range, enabling users to interpret readings at a glance or even through peripheral vision.
+This dynamic LED window design allows for quick and intuitive monitoring across a broad measurement range, enabling users to interpret readings at a glance or even through peripheral vision-much like a Formula One race car display.
 This level of visual feedback is not achievable with numerical readouts alone and can be seen at a distance in both full sunlight and dark situations.